highlight/highlight/README.md

 ## Contributors

-## Enhancing Log Filtering by Record Attributes
+## Log Filtering Enhancements

-This update introduces enhanced filtering capabilities for logs, allowing users to filter not only by standard log fields but also by specific record attributes.
-This provides more granular control and a more powerful way to pinpoint relevant log entries.
+We've enhanced the log filtering capabilities to allow filtering by record attributes, similar to how it's done for traces.
+This provides more granular control over log data analysis.

-### Key Features:

-*   **Attribute-based Filtering:** Apply filters directly to custom attributes within log records.
-*   **Flexible Querying:** Combine attribute filters with existing log filtering options for complex searches.
-*   **Improved Debugging:** Quickly isolate issues by filtering logs based on specific application states or custom metadata.
+### How it works

+You can now use the same filtering syntax used for traces to filter logs based on their attributes.
+This includes the ability to specify conditions on various record fields, enabling you to quickly pinpoint specific log entries.

+For example, you can now filter logs by attributes such as `service.name`, `http.status_code`, or any custom attributes you've added to your logs.

-This feature aims to streamline the debugging process by making it easier to find the exact log data you need, especially in large or complex applications.
+This feature aims to improve the efficiency of debugging and monitoring by making it easier to isolate relevant log data.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->